Aider-AI/aider/website/docs/aider_conf.md

 ```
 ##########################################################
 # Sample .aider.conf.yaml
+# This file lists *all* the valid configuration entries.
 # Place in your home dir, or at the root of your git repo.
 ##########################################################